Gstaad Ski Region

 The Gstaad ski resort is in the Sarine (or Saane) valley of the Bernese Alps in western Switzerland, between the cities of Geneva & Bern.
 All the villages in the Sarine valley have train stations regularly served by the excellent Swiss rail system on the line running between Montreux & Spiez.

 All 3 major Swiss airports are useful to access Gstaad.
 The main international gateway airport is Geneva (GVA).
-Zurich (ZRH) is probably a better gateway airport than Geneva, even though travel time to the ski area is slightly longer.
+Having said that, for intercontinental travellers, Zurich (ZRH) is probably the better gateway airport than Geneva, even though travel time to the ski area is slightly longer.

 The train is the recommended mode of travel to Gstaad.
 From the Geneva airport, trains run to Gstaad with one change at Montreux via the spectacular Golden Pass in under 3hr.
 From the opposite direction, trains from Bern & Zurich make the journey to Gstaad via Spiez & Zweisimmen.
 From central Bern train station to the Rinderberg ski lift base at Zweisimmen can be done in 1½hr, making Bern an option for day trips.
 From Zurich airport the journey to Gstaad is around 3½hr.
 If you have your own plane, Gstaad has its own airfield!